 Be kind to your joints.

 “The positive and regenerative properties of strength training cannot be overstated,” says Chris Clough, a personal trainer in Washington, D.C.
 The key for adults 50-plus is to be smart about strength training and be kind to your joints.”
+This can work wonders if you’re having joint issues.

 Be sure to prioritize full range of motion movement, which teaches your muscles to control your body while moving.
 Rocky Snyder, owner of Rocky’s Fitness Center, explains it like this: “All of those fancy, upholstered circuit machines where a person sits down, stays in place, and performs pushing and pulling actions aren’t what we need most.
 What we need is to get out of the seated environment and move more.
 Step, squat, lunge, walk, jog, hop, and skip.
 Do full-body movements that aren’t painful and are fun to perform.”